alexsheets/EFStudyGuide/dotnet_notes.md

     - dependency injection: IMPORTANT
         - creational pattern which provides a way to create objects without having to know the details of how they were constructed
         - useful to creat objects with complex dependencies or difficult to instantiate
+        - statically declare a class's required dependencies by defining them in constructor

     == Structural Design Patterns
     - adapter pattern: